GeorgeGitHubbins/MScThesis-Extracting-InformalRules-from-Surveys/README.md

 # MThesis

-## Project Title: Survey Questionnaire Analysis for Climate Adaptation Behavior
+## Identifying Institutions and Social Behaviour: A Method for Extracting Institutional Informal Rules from Surveys

 ### Introduction
 Climate resilience has become a pressing global concern, necessitating informed policymaking and community adaptation strategies.
 Understanding climate adaptation behavior is crucial for mitigating the impacts of climate change and fostering resilience.
 However, extracting social structures from survey questionnaire data remains a challenge, lacking standardized methodologies.